microsoft/FluidExamples/cra-demo/README.md

 ## Demo introduction

-In this demo you will be doing the following:
+In this example you will do the following:

   - [1.
 Use Create React App](#1-use-create-react-app)
   - [2.
 Install Fluid package dependencies](#2-install-fluid-package-dependencies)